 Methamphetamines, the Myanmar Military and the United Wa State Army

+Most of the methamphetamine labs in the 2000s and 2010s were in territory in Myanmar's Shan State controlled by the United Wa State Army (UWSA), which was allied with Myanmar ruling junta in the early 2010s.
+The UWSA is one of the largest and best-armed drug-dealing organizations in the world.
 The Wa produce large amounts of methamphetamines sold in Japan, Taiwan, Korea and Southeast Asia.
-The minority now reportedly make more money from these drugs than from heroin.
+The minority was long involved in the opium and heroin trade but now makes much more money from methamphetamines than from heroin.
 In the 1990s and 2000s the Wa moved from opium and heroin into amphetamines, which is easier to make and more profitable than opium or heroin and is more popular in Asia and arguably has more negative social consequences.

 The Myanmar military regime is also believed to be involved in the drug trade.
 Raids on Burmese army outpost near the Thai border have uncovered large amounts of methamphetamine in army warehouses.
 See Generals and Drugs, Myanmar